Lilytreasure/Lilytreasure/README.md

 ### Hi there 👋 I'm Dennis Wanja <br>
 A mobile applications Developer<br>

-Iam open to freelance android applications development, reach me   using the following details<br>
+I'm open to freelance Android applications development, reach me   using the following details<br>
 Email- lilyngure@gmali.com<br>
-Linkedin-linkedin.com/in/dennis-wanja-040408220
+Linkedin-linkedin.com/in/dennis-wanja-040408220  <br>

 Currently learning Flutter-its one  of the most amazing Technologies ever created.
 The ability to write code runnig on both Android and IOS Patforms is fascinating.<br>